-Are we just automatons, living out the pre-ordained will of God?
-Or are our lives a collaboration with God as we work together to be the hands and feet of Jesus in the world?
+Are human beings only automatons, living out the pre-ordained will of God?
+Or do they collaborate with God to be the hands and feet of Jesus in the world?

 This course is eligible for 1.0 CEU.

 *Using the Amazon Affiliate link further supports our ministry.
 Thank you!

 This course is approved in the East Ohio conference for continuing CLM credit; if you are not in the East Ohio conference, please check with your conference leadership before enrolling to ensure that they will approve this course for continuing CLM education credit.

 Dr. Joshua Reichard is a Certified Lay Minister and the congregational Lay Leader at Trinity United Methodist Church in Youngstown, OH.
 Joshua is the Vice President and Assistant Superintendent of Valley Christian Schools, a multicultural, urban, K-12 Christian school system with more than 700 students.
 Joshua earned a PhD in Human and Social Studies (Religion and Theology) from the University of the Western Cape in South Africa, a DPhil in Religion and Society Studies from Oxford Graduate School, and an EdS in Educational Leadership from Liberty University.
 Joshua also completed certification in Online Teaching and Learning at United Theological Seminary.
 He serves as an adjunct faculty member of several higher education institutions.
 Joshua has served as a missionary, educator, and leader in various contexts of Christian service, as well as a technology consultant and entrepreneur.
 He is an interdisciplinary scholar with an extensive publishing record in peer-reviewed academic journals including the Wesleyan Theological Journal, American Journal of Theology and Philosophy, Process Studies, Religious Education, among others.

 “The materials were excellent.
 The assignments where relevant and the interchange between the students was very good.”